Fallout Tactics: Brotherhood of Steel: Development

 Fallout Tactics drew from Final Fantasy Tactics for inspiration.

-Fallout: Warfare

-Fallout: Warfare is a tabletop miniature wargame developed by Christopher Taylor, originally released as part of a bonus CD shipped with pre-ordered copies of Fallout Tactics.
-It simulates group combat and uses cut-out models based upon the art of Fallout Tactics.
-The game features a modified version of the SPECIAL System.
-Fallout: Warfare contains five factions: The Brotherhood of Steel, Mutants, Raiders and Reavers, Beastlords, and Robots; three unit types: Grunts, Squadleaders, and Heroes; and four scenarios: Skirmish, Convoy, Treasure Hunt!, and Wild America.

-Reception

-Sales
+The game was developed in 18 months.

+Release and reception

-In the United States, Fallout Tactics debuted at #10 on NPD Intelect's computer game sales rankings for March 11–17, 2001.
-It rose to fourth place the following week, at an average retail price of $49, but was absent from NPD's top 10 in its third week.
-By 2008, the game's global sales had surpassed 300,000 copies, according to the Australian Centre for the Moving Image.
+Fallout Tactics: Brotherhood of Steel was released on March 15, 2001.
+Physical copies included a bonus disc with printable files for the miniature wargame Fallout: Warfare, such as the board and the ruleset.
+In the United States, Fallout Tactics: Brotherhood of Steel debuted at No. 10 on NPD Intelect's computer game sales rankings for March 11–17.
+It rose to fourth place the following week, but was absent from NPD's top 10 in its third week.
+According to the Australian Centre for the Moving Image, Fallout Tactics: Brotherhood of Steel has sold over 300,000 copies.

-Reviews and awards

-John Lee reviewed the PC version of the game for Next Generation, rating it four stars out of five, and stated that "A treat for Fallout and strategy fans alike."

 Fallout Tactics was well received and scored generally favorable reviews according to review aggregator Metacritic.
 PC Gamer gave it a score of 85%.
 The upgraded combat system was often applauded, even if the computer AI would typically not react until shot at by the human player.
 The major criticisms of Fallout Tactics were its linearity compared to previous Fallout games and its emphasis on combat over open-ended role-playing.
 Several bugs involving vehicles in the game were never fixed.
+John Lee reviewed the PC version of the game for Next Generation, rating it four stars out of five, and stated that "A treat for Fallout and strategy fans alike."

 Fallout Tactics was a nominee for Computer Gaming World's 2001 "Best Strategy Game" award, which ultimately went to Kohan: Immortal Sovereigns.
 The editors wrote, "Fallout Tactics charmed many an editor in the office, fusing the best parts of Fallout with the tactical savvy of a Jagged Alliance or an X-COM."

-Canon status

-Due to contradictions with the story and settings of the games, Bethesda Softworks, the creators of Fallout 3 considered Fallout Tactics non-canon.
-The existence of the game's Brotherhood splinter faction is considered at least semi-canon, with Brotherhood of Steel members in 3 explaining that the Chicago-based Brotherhood "...went rogue.
-Long story".
-In Fallout: New Vegas, Caesar also references having encountered a branch of the Brotherhood of Steel in Colorado.